Exploradores de España: 1929 National Jamboree and 2nd Republic

-The National Jamboree of Barcelona was held between August 21 and September 3, 1929, benefiting from the momentum caused by the International Exposition.
+The National Jamboree of Barcelona was held between 21 August and 3 September 1929, benefiting from the momentum caused by the International Exposition.
 It was the first of international character to be organized in Spain and also the last, held in Montjuïc, with the participation of 2000 scouts, Spanish and foreigners, from fourteen countries: England, France, Hungary, Germany, Tangier, Poland, Chile, Holland, Sweden, Romania, Scotland, Australia, Brazil and Portugal.
 Most were stopping over from the Birkenhead World Jamboree held that same year.
 During the event, a Muslim explorer from Tangier, Mustafa-ab-el-Kader, died after an accident that made headlines at the time.

 In 1927, Josep Maria Batista i Roca founded the Minyons de Muntanya, and in the early 1930s, the first Catholic confessional groups appeared, which would be constituted as the Scouts Hispanos in 1934 by the priest Jesús Martínez and a former commissioner Mario González Pons—an institution of ephemeral existence.

 Also in 1930, Isidoro de la Cierva (Lobo Blanco) became General Commissioner and Juan Antonio Dimas became Deputy General Commissioner of the National Council.

 In 1931, the Spanish Republic was proclaimed and the insignia was modified almost immediately, removing the fleur-de-lis present since 1922, and replacing it with a hand in a scout salute.
 The president of the National Council, Francisco García Molinas, sent a telegram to the groups ordering "compliance with the constituted powers."
-By Decree of the provisional Government of the Republic, it was transmitted on May 21, 1931, to the Ministry of Public Instruction and Fine Arts how many attributions corresponded to the Presidency, in relation to the Exploradores de España.
+By Decree of the provisional Government of the Republic, it was transmitted on 21 May 1931 to the Ministry of Public Instruction and Fine Arts how many attributions corresponded to the Presidency, in relation to the Exploradores de España.

 In April 1933, the first five general commissioners were elected following the change of statutes to adapt them to the new democratic regime: